dgkanygn/dgkanygn/README.md

 <h1 align="center">Hello, I'm Doğukan Uygun.</h1>
-<h3 align="center">I'm trying to thrive on Frontend.
+<h3 align="center">I'm trying to thrive on React.
 I also used NodeJS/Express and MongoDB on the backend side.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">